ganrad/aks-aspnet-sqldb-rest/README.md

     An [Horizontal Pod Autoscaler](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/) automatically scales the number of Pods in a replication controller, deployment or a replica set based on observed CPU utilization.

     We will define a (HPA) resource (API object) in the *development* namespace.
-Refer to thecommand snippet below.
+Refer to the command snippet below.
     ```
     # Create the HPA API object
     $ kubectl create -f ./k8s-resources/claims-api-hpa.yaml